Thinking about getting a new garage door, but don’t really know where to start?

 - Custom: 2400mm high X 5200mm – perfect for wide for larger vehicles

 It’s also important to not only think about the size and quantity of your cars, but what else you’re going to be using the garage for.
-It’s popular to use garage space for storage.
+It is increasingly popular to use garage space for storage or as another room in your home.
 If you’re planning on doing this, you may need something bigger than a single size garage.

-When renovating an existing house, most people are limited to the original size of the garage, unless undertaking structural work.
+When renovating an existing house, most people are limited to the original size of the garage, unless they are undertaking structural work.
 Many older homes in Brisbane, such as the iconic Queenslander, are generally limited for height under the house.
 These types of houses benefit from installing tilt doors as these often give the best height clearance.
-Many people are opting to excavate under the house to give more height and build in underneath or build a carport at the front of the house.
+Many people are also opting to excavate under the house to give more height by building a carport underneath or at the front of the house.

-There are other factors that can reduce the height of a garage door installation if the wrong type of door is chosen.
-There are factors that can restrict height, such as:
+There are other factors to be aware of that can reduce the height of a garage door installation if the wrong type of door is chosen for your property.
+The factors that can restrict the height of your garage include:

 - Electrical conduit